gabrielolaitan/CognoRise-InfoTech/README.md

 4. **Unemployment Trends**:
    - States such as Tripura and Haryana reported the highest unemployment rates, indicating localized economic challenges.

+5. **COVID-19 Impact**:
+   - There was a sharp increase in the unemployment rate in April 2020, reaching over 24%.
+This spike was a direct result of the COVID-19 pandemic and the nationwide lockdown.
+   - By June 2020, the unemployment rate sharply decreased, reflecting economic recovery efforts and easing of restrictions.

 ---

 ## Visualization